hapax/hapax.github.io/assets/teaching.md

 [*Problems in General Physics*](https://archive.org/details/IrodovProblemsInGeneralPhysics) and later [popularised](http://www.cambridgeblog.org/2008/10/win-a-new-martin-gardner-book-5/) by [Martin Gardner](https://en.wikipedia.org/wiki/Martin_gardner).
-Three homing missiles $M_1, M_2, M_3$ are fired at each other from the vertices of an equilateral triangle of side length
+Three homing missiles $M_1, M_2, M_3$ are fired at each other from the vertices of an equilateral triangle.
+The triangle has side length
 $\ell$, with missile $M_1$ is homing in on $M_2$, $M_2$ on $M_3$, and
 $M_3$ on $M_1$.